sunghol-ece/418-final-project/PROPOSAL.md

 ## The Challenge

-The main challenge of this project is to devise a way to balance the workload when synchronization happens.
-This is particularly difficult here because given an unknown binary, there is no way to know in advance how long a particular seed might take to complete running through the program, nor do we know the entire state space of the program.
-We also need to consider the method of synchronization - blindly using a mutex will cause performance loss as the number of core increases.
-Furthermore, even after reallocating the seeds that cover different parts of the program state, a seed may drive the program into different subspace that is covered by another processor.
+The main challenges of the project are: \
+Given only an unknown binary file,
+1. There is no deterministic way of knowing the runtime of a program instance given inputs generated from a particular seed
+2. There is no way to construct a tree of the program space
+3. Synchronization across multiple processors is a pain given the seed prioritization scheme that aims to explore subspaces not previously explored by other processors

+To tackle the challenges above:
+1. Improve resilience using the current state information and timeout parameters
+2. Provide a estimate of the size of the program space from the reference afl implementation
+3. Allocate local and global memory to decrease lock contention

 ## Resources